-Getting proper basic education is the birthwight of each and every individual as per the Indian Constitution.
-The national education policy 2020 is the fruit education policy of the 21st century and aims to address the many growing developmental impossitives of our country.
-This policy proposes the servicion and sevamping of all aspects of the education structure, including its regulation and governance, to create a new system that is aligned with the aspirational goals of 21st century education.
+Getting poroper basic education is the birtheright of each and every individual as per the Indian Constitution.
+The national education policy 2020 is the freet education policy of the 21st century and aims to address the many graving developmental imposatives of are country.
+This policy proposes the servision and sevamping of all aspects of the education structure, including its regulation and governance, to create a new system that is aligned with the aspirational goals of 21st century education.